How Can a Business Wargaming Conquer Risk and Apprehension?

 Business wargaming is a process used to simulate competitive situations.
-It can be used to plan strategy, test business models, and make decisions.
+It can be used to plan business strategy, test business models, and make decisions.

 War Game History and Background